ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ##### AWS IoT

 The reason why we use AWS IoT is for the sake of "being connected to the cloud".
 When we are connected to the cloud, we are able to communicate with our device "through the cloud", meaning from anywhere we want!
-The way AWS IoT handles authentication with connecting devices is through handing out certificates to trusted edge devices.
+The way AWS IoT handles authentication on connecting devices is through handing out certificates to trusted edge devices.

 Authentication works based on the certificates that the connecting device presents to AWS IoT, afterwards AWS Iot checks which policies are attached to those certificates to grant it specific authorisations.